-The focus of the District's governmental fund is to provide information on near-term inflows, outflows, and balances of spendable resources.
+The focus of the District's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the District's financing requirements.
-In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.
-As of the end of the current fiscal year, the District's General Fund's ending fund balance was \$809,547 which was a decrease of \$412,905 in comparison with the prior year.
-The fund balance is classified as non-spendable, assigned, and unassigned.
-Unassigned fund balance is available for spending at the District's discretion.
+In particular, unassigned fund balances may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.
+As of the end of the current fiscal year, the District's governmental funds' ending fund balance is \$3,140,228, a decrease of \$2,177,604 in comparison with the prior year.
+The fund balance decrease is primarily due to expenditures incurred on the Coteau Bayou Blue Park and other capital outlays.
+Accordingly, the District's fund balance in its Capital Project Fund amounted to \$1,973,880, a decrease of \$1,931,880 in comparison with the prior year and is restricted by the bonds to capital projects.
+The District's ending fund balance in the General Fund amounted to \$1,176,144, a decrease of \$235,928.
+This balance is unassigned and available for spending at the District's discretion.
+The Debt Service Fund had a deficit of \$9,796.